Vancouver, British Colombia, Canada

 Institutional forgetting is built into maintenance.
 It comes with a task ID and a due date.
 Every company practices its own selective amnesia: closing tickets (“won’t fix, working as intended”), archiving threads, marking initiatives complete.
 An emoji that communicates done-ish without a single word.
 Forgetting makes room for new attention and for the illusion of control.

 Once you see it, you see it everywhere.
 After an investigation ends, a government seals its files.
 After a scandal, a company rebrands.
 A university links to a new statement of values while quietly deleting the archives that contradict it.
-All call it progress.
+Once in a while, though, someone rescues the archives instead, uploads the files to a personal drive, keeps a copy of the old site.
+The record survives in exile, passed quietly between people who still think it matters.

 Software firms codify forgetting through right-to-be-forgotten clauses and data-retention policies that run on automated schedules.
 Every night at two in the morning, logs older than ninety days disappear.
-No one watches it happen.
+The deletion happens automatically, by design.
 PR teams reframe narratives and move on before the next cycle hits.
 Governments rename wars and national programs, scrubbing them of their original intentions.

 Inside these systems, the logic of forgetting spreads.
 Tickets close before they are resolved, often with a cheerful update like ‘circling back next quarter.’
 Which is a lie, and we know it.
 Initiatives are marked complete when they are simply abandoned.
 New employees inherit habits no one remembers creating.
 The system trains everyone well.

-There is also a more ordinary reason: people focus on the problems of the day.
+Still, most forgetting is less dramatic.
+People simply focus on the problems of the day.
 Earlier in my career I kept notes on where decisions came from and which version of truth we agreed to.
 The habit faded.
 I stopped updating them.
 The same questions returned, and we rebuilt the answers from scratch and called it iteration.
 Somewhere in the drive, an old file called ‘Team Decision Log’ still waits, last modified three reorganizations ago.
 The past must fade a little for the future to come into view, but only a little.
+Every so often, a new hire finds that log and thanks whoever left it behind.
+The document still works, just not how we imagined.

 Remembering the useful parts of previous work requires the same attention as deciding what to do next.
 It’s maintenance work, active, unglamorous, and vital.
 Sustained thinking keeps truth from being overridden by convenience.